← RichfieldLabsLockLens / Live on Android

 No Metadata Baggage

-Metadata stripping on capture is part of the product direction so images are easier to share without location leakage.
+EXIF metadata including GPS location is stripped at capture so images are easier to share without location leakage.

 Encrypted Vault

-Protected local storage, biometric lock, and anti-intrusion features drive the planned experience.
+AES-256-GCM encrypted local storage, biometric lock, and anti-intrusion features protect your photos.

-The direction is simple: take sensitive photos, keep them encrypted, and avoid exposing location or device metadata when the image leaves your phone.
+The approach is simple: take sensitive photos, keep them encrypted, and avoid exposing location or device metadata when the image leaves your phone.

 • Private camera capture flow